 The garbage disposal in the kitchen may be one of the most underappreciated appliances in your home.
 It’s there to help make cleanup a breeze as it churns up foodstuff you have no use for.
 It also helps to keep the smell of old food from festering in the trash.
 However, there may come a time when ol’ reliable will need fixing.
 When this is the case, a garbage disposal wrench is an invaluable repair tool.

-Okay So What Is a Garbage Disposal Wrench?
+Okay So What is a Garbage Disposal Wrench For?

 The garbage disposal wrench is another name for a specific Allen wrench used on a garbage disposal.
 An Allen wrench is a simple metal tool.
 It has an octagonal vertical portion, then one tip is bent at 90 degrees to the right and the bottom tip is bent 90 degrees to the left (it looks like an elongated “S”).

 If you have purchased any kind of furniture that requires you to put it together at home (such as an IKEA piece of furniture), you have received a disposable Allen wrench before.
 You can also purchase sets of Allen wrenches.
 Different kinds of devices and bolts will require different sizes of wrenches.

 The wrench, in a way, works like a screw.
 It has the same screw threading but uses the octagonal design to make it easier to insert the wrench into an opening without it slipping out.
 Plus, these kinds of wrenches are helpful when you need to work around a corner, which is why it has a 90-degree bend in it.